russell-archer/StoreHelper/README.md

 So, because we know an up-to-date version of the receipts database will always be present, we can always use it (via `StoreKit2`) to find out a user's product entitlements.

 # Consumables
-Now we have the basics of the app working we can move onto adding another type of product: consumables.
+Now we have the basics of the app working we can move onto adding another type of product: **consumables**.

 Consumables are products that are used once, or for a limited time and then expire.
 If the user wants to use the product again they need to re-purchase.
 A typical consumable product would be a token in game that temporarily gives you more lives or higher powers.
 Once the token's used up the user would lose the abilities it confers.